đź’°

 • Hold all four keys for another 7 seconds, then release.

-For Apple Silicon Macs (M1, M2, M3, M4 – 2020 to Present)
+For Silicon Systems (M1, M2, M3, M4 – 2020 to Present)

 There’s no manual SMC reset.
-All functions once handled by the SMC are now integrated into the Apple Silicon chip, and they reset automatically during a standard restart.
+All functions once handled by the SMC are now integrated into the Silicon chip, and they reset automatically during a standard restart.

-To reset SMC on an M-series Mac:
+To reset SMC on an M-series:

-• Shut down your Mac.
+• Shut down your device.

 • Wait 10 seconds.